rightjs/rightjs-home/docs/en/tutorials/rightjs-extending.md

 There are few more methods like this, to extend another dom-units

-* {Form.addMethods} - extends the FORM elements only
+* {Form.include} - extends the FORM elements only
-* {Form.Element.addMethods} - extends INPUT, SELECT and TEXTAREA elements only
+* {Form.Element.include} - extends INPUT, SELECT and TEXTAREA elements only
-* {Event.addMethods} - extends the dom events
+* {Event.include} - extends the dom events

 All those methods will register your extensions inside the objects and extend the units prototype level if available, so that your methods will work exactly the same way as any